Counteracting Too Much Cannabis

 If none of these suggestions help, try grabbing some black pepper and chewing on it.
 The pepper you have on your table is fine!
 This is a super helpful trick because some of the terpenes in black pepper also help relieve anxiety and pain.

 Stay calm and know that you will be okay.
 Go for a walk if you are able.
-This will you focus you mind on other things.
+This will help you concentrate on other things.
 Focus on being present on your walk.